Leslie Daigle has been working at the intersection of technology, business/economics and policy to drive effective change for more than twenty years.

-Leslie is currently Principal at ThinkingCat Enterprises, where she has attracted funding for projects establishing a “centre for the creative development of the Internet” (see http://www.techark.org), focusing on advancing the Internet’s technology development and deployment through leadership and targeted activities coordinating action of interested Internet stakeholders.
+Leslie is the Principal at ThinkingCat Enterprises.
+She has attracted funding for projects focusing on advancing the Internet’s technology development and deployment through leadership and targeted activities coordinating action of interested Internet stakeholders.

 Leslie was previously the Internet Society’s first Chief Internet Technology Officer.
 She joined the ISOC in 2007, and she helped to (re)create the global dialog on important technical issues, calling stakeholders to action by providing achievable targets and facilitating their own collaboration across (corporate) organizational boundaries until May 2014.